tsergesketter-tech/my-tth-site/MCP_SETUP.md

 ## Next Steps

-1. **Configure MCP Dataset**
-   - Update environment variables with real values
+### 🚀 **Immediate Actions**

+1. **Deploy to Production**
+   - The implementation is ready to deploy
+   - Will automatically load your Evergage script
+   - Start tracking user behavior immediately

+2. **Verify Tracking** (Check in Evergage/MCP admin)
+   - Page views should appear in real-time
+   - User login events will be tracked
-   - Test SDK loading and tracking
+   - Search and view events will populate

-2. **Create Campaigns**
+3. **Create Personalization Campaigns**
-   - Set up campaigns in MCP admin
+   - Set up campaigns targeting the personalization zones:
+     - `search-hero`, `search-results-top`, `search-results-bottom`
-   - Configure targeting rules
+   - Configure audience segments
    - Design personalized content

-3. **Test Implementation**
+### 🧪 **Testing the Implementation**

+Once deployed, you can test by:
+1. Opening browser dev tools
+2. Navigating the site - watch for `[MCP]` console logs
-   - Verify user identification
+3. Logging in - should see user identification logs
-   - Check event tracking
+4. Searching for stays - should see search event tracking
-   - Test personalization zones
+5. Viewing stay details - should see view tracking

-4. **Advanced Features**
+### 🎯 **Advanced Features** (Future)
    - Server-side rendering support
    - A/B testing integration
    - Advanced segmentation
+   - Cross-device tracking

 ## Troubleshooting